Haivision/srt/docs/redundancy.md

 the resulting accepted socket isn't returned in `srt_accept`.
 The returned value is the group ID of the group that is a local group mirroring the remote group which's ID is received in the handshake.
-This group is always returned by the `srt_accept` in such a case, although it may be an existing or newly created local group (although an existing group may only be in a very rare edge case when one socket in the group was just connected after the last socket in the existing group has disconnected - in practice there's no need to bother with it).
+This group is always returned by the `srt_accept` in such a case.
 Note that logically it's the exact ID that you should next use for sending or receiving data.
-Note that `srt_accept` returns the group only once upon connection - once there exist at least one connected socket in the group, there will be no new connections reported in `srt_accept`, just rather a new socket will suddenly appear in the group data next time you anywhow read them.
+Note also that `srt_accept` returns the group only once upon connection - once there exist at least one connected socket in the group, there will be no new connections reported in `srt_accept`, just rather a new socket will suddenly appear in the group data next time you anywhow read them (data reported from `srt_recvmsg2`, `srt_sendmsg2` or `srt_group_data`).

 When a socket for accept is being created, and the group in the handshake information **is already mirrored** in the application anywhere (there's a